-Make an icky smorgasbord for your guests using everyday ingredients.
+Try some weird recipes – or compile a simple icky smorgasbord for your guests using everyday ingredients.
 To create “eyeball” pizzas, purchase bite-sized pitas, pizza sauce, grated mozzarella cheese and sliced olives at the grocery store.
 Smooth a small amount of sauce, sprinkle with cheese and add a sliced olive in the center for the “eye.”
-Bake in the oven at 375 degrees just until the cheese melts.
+Bake in the oven at 375 F just until the cheese melts.

 To make an easy frosting, mix powdered sugar, a small amount of milk and green food coloring until you get the right consistency.
 To give this cake even more goo, mix up green Jell-O. Once that’s set, add it in globs into the center of the frosted Bundt cake.

 For more adventurous bakers, whip up a yellow cake in a 9-by-13-inch pan.
 After the cake has cooled, turn it out onto a cutting board.
 Cut the cake into the shape of a nose.
 Frost with vanilla frosting tinted skin-toned with food coloring.
 Then add globs of green Jell-O coming out of the nostril for a truly gross, kid-pleasing cake.
-(Your candles will, of course, be pimples!)
+(Candles will, of course, be the zits!)